Optimizing Treatment Allocation in the Presence of Interference: Experiments

-The genetic algorithm (GA) iteratively improves a population of solutions, represented by treatment allocation vectors $\mathbf{t}$, by applying genetic operators such as crossover and mutation.
-First, a fitness function has to be defined.
-We employ predicted TTE.
+The Genetic Algorithm (GA) iteratively improves a population of solutions, represented by treatment allocation vectors $\mathbf{t}$, by applying genetic operators such as crossover and mutation.
+The fitness function used by the GA is the TTE obtained by using the trained causal model.
 To incorporate the budget constraint, the fitness function returns zero when this constraint is violated.
 An initial set of solutions has to be generated.
-To converge more quickly, and to get better solutions, the degree (DEG) and single discount (SD) heuristic solutions are added to the initial population.
+To converge more quickly, and to get better solutions, the degree and single discount heuristic solutions are added to the initial population.
 The other solutions in the initial population are randomly generated.
 Thereafter, the best solutions are selected to be parents to create new solutions (children).
 These solutions differ from their parents by using crossover (a child is made up of the parts of its parents) and mutation (randomly changing small parts of the child).
 Thanks to this randomness, escaping from local optima is made possible.
-Finally, -- to not lose any really good solutions -- the best solutions from the previous iteration are kept unchanged and the next iteration starts \citep{gad2023pygad,bucur2016influence}.
-The genetic algorithm was implemented using the PyGAD library \citep{gad2023pygad}.
+Finally, to avoid losing any particularly good solutions, the best solutions from the previous iteration are kept unchanged, and the next iteration begins \citep{gad2023pygad,bucur2016influence}.
+The GA was implemented using the PyGAD library \citep{gad2023pygad}.
 The hyperparameters were tuned using the predicted TTE on the synthetic data with $\beta_{spillover}=0.3$.
-The hyperparameters are shown in Table \ref{tab:GA_hyper}.
+The hyperparameters are shown in \Cref{tab:GA_hyper}.
 The number of generations is dependent on the budget $k$ because the algorithm converges faster for lower $k$.